ibm-cloud-docs/power-iaas/getting-started-PER.md

 ![Power Edge Router network architechture diagram](./images/per-network-arch-diag.svg "Power Edge Router network architechture diagram"){: caption="Figure 1.
 Power Edge Router network architechture diagram" caption-side="bottom"}

 The network traffic in a PER environment can flow in the following two ways:
-- Accessing classisc infrastructure thruogh Transit Gateway.
+- Accessing classisc infrastructure through Transit Gateway.
   - `1` - Traffic from ACI tenants is forwarded to the PER.
   - `2` - PER forwards the traffic to classic infrastructure services using Transit Gateway

 - Accessing cloud services that can access each other's resources.
   - `1`	- Traffic from ACI tenants is forwarded to the PER.
-  - `4`	- Traffic from PER is forwarded to the NAT services provided by Cisco Catalyst 8300 Service Gateway routers for translation of destination addresses to ADN and CSE networks.
+  - `3`	- Traffic from PER is forwarded to the NAT services provided by Cisco Catalyst 8300 Service Gateway routers for translation of destination addresses to ADN and CSE networks.
-  - `3`	- The translated traffic from NAT is forwarded to PER which performs SR/MPLS handoff to exchange information for all prefixes in all VRFs via BGP EVPN session.
+  - `4`	- The translated traffic from NAT is forwarded to PER which performs SR/MPLS handoff to exchange information for all prefixes in all VRFs via BGP EVPN session.
   - `2` - Traffic from PER is now  forwarded to IBM Cloud PPRs for final delivery.
   <!-- what is the full form of PPR? -->